VanJS: Fullstack Rendering (SSR, CSR and Hydration)

 if (req.url?.endsWith(".js")) return serveFile(req, res, finalhandler(req, res))

-This is to tell the HTTP server to serve the file statically if any .js
+It tells the HTTP server to serve the file statically if any .js

 file is requested.